Decodedal/milestone3-frontend/README.md

 # Store front project

-## mission statment

-The aim of this project is to be a stylish digital marketplace.
+## mission statment The aim of this project is to be a stylish digital marketplace.
 Where users can browse our selection of goods.
-Add items to a favorated list and add items to a shopping cart.
-Possible additional functionalty will be adamin settings that allow for the creation of new goods.
+Add items to a favorite list and add items to a shopping cart.
+Possible additional functionality will be admin settings that allow for the creation of new goods.

 ## Technologies